fission/fission.io/content/en/docs/usage/RBAC permissions/_index.md

 **NOTE**: RBAC permission in Fisson CLI is available from Fission version-1.18.0-rc1

 Fission CLI supports Kubernetes RBAC through which we can decide specific action the user can perform.
-Users can create their own account and provide them the permission which fits according to user role.
+Fission Admin can create user's account and provide them with the permission that fits the user role.

 ## Setup & pre-requisites for RBAC permission in Fission CLI